 The versatility advantage of synthetic insulation is not very useful for distinguishing the Trail Pod from other budget bags—most budget bags use synthetic insulation because it's cheap and easy to work with.
 Compared to these direct competitors, the Trail Pod offers about average versatility.
 Its ¾-length zipper is useful at venting excess heat while its hood seals in heat on colder nights.
 Unfortunately, it lacks any additional features, like a neck baffle or accessory vents, to extend its usable temperature range and enhance the overall versatility.

 The Trail Pod is a spartan budget bag.
 It doesn't come with a stash pocket or functional compression sack.
 The thicker fabric next to its zipper, however, is fairly effective at preventing snags.
 We also found the hood closure to be comfortable and effective.
 We wish it used separate spring clamps for each of the two drawstrings so that it would be easier to adjust in the dark.
 Overall, the simple construction and barebones features combine to achieve the design goal of a functional sleeping bag that's extremely affordable.

 Our favorite backpacking sleeping bag is the Western Mountaineering MegaLite.
 It weighs a pound and half less than the Trail Pod, packs 40% smaller, and supplies superior comfort.
 To enjoy these benefits, however, you have to fork over nearly five times as much money.
 The Trail Pod may not be the best sleeping bag, but it might be the best deal.
-For around $90 you get a real backpacking sleeping bag.
+For around under a hundred bucks you get a real backpacking sleeping bag.
 Sure, you'll have to carry a little more weight, and your pack won't be quite as small, but after a strenuous day backpacking, you'll likely sleep just as well.